Trump's pick for CIA says he's open to waterboarding

 In his most recent responses to questions on the subject, Pompeo declined to address the effectiveness of such techniques, writing, "I understand the disagreement over the past use of waterboarding and whether information could have been obtained through other less coercive methods."

-He went on to cite a public CIA study conducted during the Barack Obama administration that found while the program had obtained intelligence, it was "unknowable" whether that information could have been acquired through other means.
+He went on to cite a public CIA study conducted during the Obama administration that found while the program had obtained intelligence, it was "unknowable" whether that information could have been acquired through other means.

 Ret.
 Gen. John Kelly, Donald Trump's newly confirmed Secretary of Homeland Security, told the Senate he would "absolutely" abide by US laws prohibiting the use of waterboarding and other forms of torture, breaking with Trump's campaign promise to bring back waterboarding and "worse" forms of torture in the fight against terrorism.